Board of Directors

 Port of Hueneme

 Since beginning her tenure with the Port of Hueneme in February 2012, the Port has realized several successes.
 Tonnage totals reached significant new milestones with cargo growing from 1.3 million tons in FY 2012 to over 1.6 million tons in FY 2018, marking the Port’s strongest sustained trade years since its inception in 1937.
-With cargo up 23% since Kristin took the helm in 2012, revenues have grown an impressive 42%.
-Known for its niche in automobiles, bananas imports, fresh fruit, fertilizer, high and heavy, and project cargo, Port of Hueneme trade related activities generate $1.7 billion in annual economic impacts, a more than double jump since 2013.
-Trade related activity spurs 15,834 direct, indirect, induced and influenced jobs and $119 million in tax revenues, increases of 55% and 123% respectively over 2013 performance.
-Most recent successes include securing a $3.3 million California Air Resources Board grant for zero emission equipment and infrastructure, a $12.3 million Transportation Investment Generating Economic Recovery (TIGER), and a $1.5 million federal Economic Development Administration (EDA) grant.
-Over $45 million in infrastructure improvements are advancing on Kristin’s watch, including at berth shoreside power plug-ins for refrigerated cargo ships and a harbor deepening project that will also re-nourish local beaches.
-Kristin championed the first annual Port Banana Festival, drawing over 12,000 visitors to the Port.
+Port trade-related activity spurs $1.7 billion in economic activity and 15,834 direct, indirect, induced and influenced jobs, increases of 113%, and 55% respectively over 2013 performance.
+Most recent successes include securing a $3.3 million California Air Resources Board grant for zero-emission equipment and infrastructure and a $12.3 million Transportation Investment Generating Economic Recovery (TIGER) grant.
+Over $45 million in infrastructure improvements are advancing on Kristin’s watch, including the installation of shoreside power for refrigerated cargo ships and a harbor deepening project that will also re-nourish local beaches.
+Kristin championed the first Port Banana Festival in 2012, an annual event now drawing over 12,000 visitors to the Port.

-Kristin also supports her community by serving on the Dignity Health Ventura County Community Board, and on the Habit for Humanity Ventura County Advisory Board.
-She lives in Oxnard, CA with her husband, and is the proud mother of two daughters.
+Kristin lives in Oxnard, CA with her husband, and is the proud mother of two daughters, Chloe and Gina.

 Office of Research and Technology Applications Manager